This old fashioned Apple Tart with Apricot Glaze Recipe uses fresh apples, premade pie crust and brushed with warm apricot preserves.

 Feeling hungry yet?

-Here’s how to make your own Old Fashioned Apple Tart with Apricot Glaze:
+How to Make Old Fashioned Apple Tart with Apricot Glaze Recipe

 To start, preheat your oven to 375° F. Next, prepare your pie dough from scratch or use the refrigerated kind.
 I prefer Pillsbury’s Refrigerated 9 inch pie crust.